peterhyun/peterhyun/README.md

 ### Hi there 👋

-I'm a game physics & animation programmer.
+I'm a game animation & ai programmer.
 I'm currently in SMU Guildhall's MIT program and going to graduate in May 2024.
 Take a look at my work and feel free to contact me!